line/centraldogma/site/src/sphinx/setup-configuration.rst

 - ``cors``

+  - specify ``null`` to disable CORS entirely.
   - ``allowedOrigins`` (string or string array)

     - the list of origins which are allowed a lenient CORS policy.
 If the literal value ``*`` is specified then all origins are allowed.
-Specify ``null`` to disable CORS entirely.

   - ``maxAge`` (integer)